Inferring microbial interactions with their environment from genomic and metagenomic data: Introduction

 In this manuscript, we present a method for inferring interactions between microbes and metabolites within a microbial community by leveraging genome-scale metabolic models (GSMs).
 This method requires only some method of constructing GSMs as well as an estimate of the metabolic environment of the community.
 GSMs can be built as long as a genome can be assigned to each member of the community, using automated construction methods such as \emph{CarveME} \cite{machado2018fast} or \emph{modelSEED} \cite{seaver2021modelseed}.
 Assigning genomes to community members in a sample can be done with genomic or metagenomic data, or if that data is not available, a less accurate assessment can be done by matching amplicon sequence data with previously characterized genomes.

 Our method is based on \emph{Flux balance analysis (FBA)}, which allows us to infer microbial growth and exchange of metabolites with the environment.
 These can be combined into a dynamical system, called \emph{dynamic flux balance analysis (DFBA)} which in turn can be represented as a sequence of networks.
 Simulation of dynamic flux balance analysis requires the solution to a linear optimization problem at each time-step.
 These solutions can be found without repeated optimization by using a \emph{basis} for an initial solution, which allows us to find new solutions as the problem constraints change simply by solving a linear system of equations.
 This means that we can reformulate the dynamical system as an \emph{ordinary differential equation (ODE)} that has solutions that match the solution to the DFBA problem for some time interval.
-Finally, this ODE system can be naturally interpreted as a network of interactions between microbes and metabolites, and also provides a network of interactions between the metabolites that is mediated by the microbial metabolisms of the community. \Cref{fig:overview} provides a graphical summary of the method.
+Finally, this ODE system can be naturally interpreted as a network of interactions between microbes and metabolites, achieving our goal.
+We note also that this ODE system provides a second network of interactions between the metabolites that is mediated by the microbial metabolisms of the community. \Cref{fig:overview} provides a graphical summary of the method.